No. 11 Buckeyes rout Rutgers as Barrett earns career record

 Barrett connected with Johnnie Dixon on touchdown passes of 70 and 39 yards in the second quarter, and Weber notched his third TD of the half with 46 seconds left until intermission, providing the Buckeyes with a 35-0 cushion.

 Barrett was 11 of 17 for 216 yards in the first half.
-Ohio State outgained Rutgers 336-77 and averaged 9.3 yards a play in the half.
+Ohio State outgained Rutgers, 336-77.
+The Buckeyes averaged 9.3 yards a play in the half.

-Barrett was facing a decimated Rutgers secondary beset by injuries.
-Three of the four Scarlet Knights starters were out, forcing them to use a wide receiver in the secondary.

-But that didn’t stop Rutgers coach and former Ohio State assistant Chris Ash from praising Barrett.

-NOTES: The Buckeyes posted back-to-back shutouts against the same opponent for the first time since 1979-80 (vs. Wisconsin). ...
-QB J.T.
-Barrett is 30-5 as a starter, making him just the fourth 30-game winner in school history (joining Art Schlichter, Cornelius Green and Bobby Hoying). ...
-Ohio State sophomore RB Demario McCall rushed for a career-high 103 on 11 carries. ...
-Ohio State averaged 9.2 yards a play. ...
-Rutgers had only 3.1 yards a play. ...
-Rutgers WR and all-purpose threat Janarion Grant did not dress because of recurring headaches. ...
+NOTES: Rutgers WR and all-purpose threat Janarion Grant did not dress because of recurring headaches. ...
 Ohio State DT Robert Landers returned after missing last week’s game against UNLV with a lower leg ailment. ...
 Ohio State S Erick Smith, the second-leading tackler for the Buckeyes, did not make the trip.
 No reason was given. ...
-Ohio State defensive coordinator Greg Schiano was head coach at Rutgers for 11 seasons.
+Ohio State defensive coordinator Greg Schiano was head coach at Rutgers for 11 seasons. ...
+Rutgers head coach Chris Ash spent two seasons as Ohio State’s co-defensive coordinator. ...
+Ohio State offensive linemen C Billy Price has started 45 straight games.